THE GOOD STUFF ARTS - a fine art & crafts gallery; fine quality art supplies.

-JOSEPHINE GLASS paints: the BASIC COLORS for GLASS.
+JOSEPHINE GLASS paints: the BASIC COLORS for GLASS - all fired to a Cone .022

 Please choose your color(s) from the drop down box, along with the quantity of each you would like.
-We recommend mixing and painting with OJ1 Josephine Seminar Medium; dry grounding of colors on glass with the OJ4 Pollyanna Grounding Oil for a one fire, pure coating of color.
+We recommend mixing and painting with OK1 Kathy's Always Open Medium; or OJ1 Josephine Seminar Medium (semi-open); or dry grounding of colors on glass with the OJ4 Pollyanna Grounding Oil for a one fire, pure coating of color.

 GLASS Gift-Wear FIRING INSTRUCTIONS - glasses, stem-wear, vases, pitchers, bowls, etc. (Not for Lamps!):